Diezthunderlance/webapi-app/README.md

 Below is a list of general info on the list of features of the website, along with how to run it and how it was built.

-Once the website is actually up on your machine, it should hopefully be intuitive how to use the website itself from a UI perrsepctive.
+Once the website is actually up on your machine, it should hopefully be intuitive how to use the website itself from a UI persepctive.
 Please inform  me if that is not the case, and I can provide a general user guide.

 ## Info